 - Added hygiene.
 Contactless payment methods eliminate the need for cash or cards to exchange hands, reducing the spread of germs.
 In fact, Mastercard’s 2020 study found that safety and cleanliness were key reasons consumers preferred contactless payments.

 - Greater security.
-Because contactless payment technology uses a one-time encrypted token for each transaction, sensitive details like customer names, card numbers, and security codes are never exposed.
+Because contactless payment technology uses a one-time encrypted token for each transaction, sensitive details like customer names, card numbers, and security codes are secure.
 There is no point at which they’re stored or processed by the system.

 - Convenience and speed.
-Customers can pay you with just a quick hover of their card or device, skimming wasted time off of each transaction.
+Customers pay with just a quick hover of their card or device.
 While swipe- and chip-card transactions may be faster than paying with cash, contactless payments are even faster.

 - Ease of use.
-One of the main reasons people are going contactless is because it’s just so easy to pay this way.
+One of the main reasons people are going contactless is because it’s just so easy.
 There’s no need to sign a receipt, enter a PIN, or dig around for cash (and wait for change).
-There’s also no need for them to carry around a bulky wallet (or any wallet at all, when their smartwatch can even pay for things!).
+There’s also no need for a bulky wallet (or any wallet, when their smartwatch can even pay for things!).

-The good thing about using The Studio Director is that it integrates with PaySimple so that you can securely process a variety of transactions—whether it’s bank transfer, recurring ACH payments, credit/debit cards, payment via online forms or mobile, and even contactless payments!
-In fact, you can use PaySimple’s BBPOS Chipper 2X BT in tandem with your mobile app for a secure, smart, and contactless point of sale system.
+The good thing about using The Studio Director is that it integrates with PaySimple, so you can securely process a variety of transactions.
+These include bank transfer, recurring ACH payments, credit/debit cards, payment via online forms or mobile, and even contactless payments!

 Let The Studio Director simplify your payments, class registrations, and more!
 Get started with a free trial or contact us for more information today!